AkshataDM/amohan.github.io/src/content/post/ai-evals/index.md

 ### 2. Use LLM-as-Judge Thoughtfully

 LLM-as-Judge approaches can effectively evaluate outputs when properly validated against human judgments.
-The trick is alignment - make sure you go through bunch of traces manually and label it.
-This might seem cumbersome, but it will only make you LLM judge a better evaluator.
+The trick is alignment - I have found that going through traces manually and labeling it works best for the judge LLM.

-### 3. Scale Your Testing with Synthetic Data
+### 3. Scale Testing with Synthetic Data

+Full disclaimer - I am yet to try this approach!
-When you don't have enough real examples, synthetic data fills the gaps.
+Shreya and Hamel talk about synthetic data generation quite a bit in the course.
+The recommendation is that when you don't have enough real examples, synthetic data fills the gaps.
 Synthetic data scales fast (you can easily generate thousands of test cases), fills gaps by adding missing scenarios and edge cases, and allows controlled testing to see how AI handles specific challenges.

 The process typically involves two stages: context generation (selecting relevant chunks from your knowledge base) and input generation (creating questions/queries from those contexts).
 This reverses standard retrieval - instead of finding contexts from inputs, you create inputs from predefined contexts.

-## Key Metrics That Actually Matter
+## Key Metrics & Takeaways:

 While every application needs custom metrics, here are the essential categories to consider: